radglob/notes/CMSC441/lecture/intro.md

 5th Mate | 63 |  0 |  1 |  0 |  1 |  0
 6th Mate | 0  |  1 |  0 |  1 |  0 |  1

+NOTE: Generate an induction hypothesis, and work your way up.

 ## Tournament Graphs
 Assume a round robin tournament with no ties.

-Claim: There is always a spanning tree.
+Claim: There is always a spanning chain.

+Induction hypothesis - P(n): Every tournament graph with `n` vertices has a spanning chain.

+P(n) => P(n+1): Given a tournament graph with `n+1` vertices, ...